enckse/interrogate/README.md

 ### configure

-survey question definitions (json) are stored in `/etc/survey/` and must have a `.config` extension, examples are in the `supporting/` folder in the repository
+survey question definitions (json) are stored in `/etc/survey/` and must have a `.json` extension, examples are in the `supporting/` folder in the repository

 ### administration